Delia Ryan: Reception

 Ilene Kristen was immediately praised for her portrayal of Delia.
 Ronni Ashcroft who praised Kristen for her portrayal said, "it's a wonder she's able to pull off Delia's bitchiness so convincingly" because the two were exact opposites of one another.
 Francine L. Trevens said, "She plays Delia to perfection."
 In 1978, Kristen won Afternoon TV Award for Best Actress for her portrayal of Delia.
 Kristen also earned two Soap Opera Digest Award nominations for Outstanding Comic Performance in 1988, and for Outstanding Villainess in 1989.
 Kristen ranked at #21 on We Love Soaps list of the 50 Greatest Soap Actresses.
 Fans immediately took to Edwards in the role.
 John N. Goudas praised Edwards for her portrayal and said the actress made the character very multidimensional.
 Edwards' firing was met with skepticism from Lynda Hirsch who said that Edwards had become very popular in her own right.
 Because the actresses were so different, "it's hard to imagine Delia reverting into the character that Ilene made her originally," said Hirsch.
 Despite Edwards success in the role, Kristen believed that only she could capture the true essence of Delia.
 Seli Graves agreed with Kristen's assessment in 1988 and said the character "resisted anyone else's efforts to bring out the unique qualities" of Delia.
+In 2023, Michael Fairman from Michael Fairman TV wrote that fans "will always remember" Kristen's portrayal of Delia, commenting that the character "definitely stirred the pot in the Ryan family and was responsible for many machinations and issues that she caused the clan; all in her efforts to find love."